tombenke/otel-inst-py/README.md

 oti.shutdown()
 ```

+Execute the `oti.shutdown()` during the shutdown process.
-Before exit, execute the `oti.shutdown()` that makes sure that the traces and metrics will surely be exported befor termination.
+It makes sure that the traces and metrics will surely be exported before termination.

 It is also possible to use envrionment variables to configure the `OTI()` class within the following variables: